-One of Carl Jung’s primary archetypes, the caregiver archetype is akin to the servant archetype in Caroline Myss’s model.
+One of Carl Jung’s primary archetypes, the caregiver archetype is the same as the servant archetype.
 Many people lump a whole host of archetypes under the umbrella of the caregiver which can confuse our understanding of this fundamental archetypal pattern.

 Selfless Service of the Caregiver Archetype

 The main attribute that characterizes the caregiver archetype is a desire to serve others and to forget oneself in doing so.
 The path of the caregiver archetype is the same selfless action that Lord Krishna and the Buddha teach about.
 Also known as charity, this altruistic service is a key component of the spiritual path.
 Many spiritual seekers endeavor to befriend the caregiver archetype and hold her in high esteem.